Skip to content

 homeserver: "https://matrix.example.com"

-store_path: "/data/crypto-store"
+store_path: "/data/matrix"

 trusted_users: